kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Continued with the Dashboard portion of the Rails project, used chart.js to make a basic bar chart!
 Think the greatest thing about it is the ease of use and understanding.
 Did a lot of passing variables between Rails and JS today, learned the difference between 'raw' and 'escape_javascript'

 **Link to work:**

+### Day 59 : 18th Mar Sunday, 2018

+**Today's Progress:** Rails backend

+**Thoughts:** Learning something new everyday!
+Today I used helper_method to create controller methods that would be able to be used in the view.
+Makes the business logic code so much neater.
+Also managed to make my code a bit more flexible for possible user input :)

+**Link to work:**